A Spectrum of Engagement: Programs at the Smithsonian National Museum of Natural History

 Lectures, Panel Discussions & Film Screenings

-From provocative lectures to lively panels and immersive film screenings, these programs create a forum where science, culture, and art intersect.
-Each event invites audiences to engage directly with leading scientists, artists, filmmakers, and community voices, exploring urgent and relevant themes such as climate change, evolution, cultural heritage, and the ways art helps us understand scientific discovery.
+From provocative lectures to lively panels and immersive film screenings, these programs offered platforms where science, culture, and art intersected.
+Through my role supporting their development and implementation, I helped facilitate events that invited audiences to engage directly with scientists, artists, filmmakers, and community voices on themes such as climate change, evolution, cultural heritage, and the role of art in interpreting scientific discovery.

-Our approach blends expert insight with public dialogue, fostering spaces where audiences don’t just listen, but actively question, reflect, and connect ideas across disciplines.
+NMNH's approach blends expert insight with public dialogue, fostering spaces where audiences actively question, reflect, and connect ideas across disciplines.

 Highlights from Programs

-Explore a visual journey through our diverse range of lectures, panels, film festivals, and community celebrations.
+Explore a visual journey through the diverse range of lectures, panels, film festivals, and community celebrations.

 Environmental Film Festivals